Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 - **Option 2 (Compile own version):**

    Clone the latest stable version of the source code and run it trough our compiler.
-It should output a file named "tsq-plugin-hook.jar".
+It should output a file named "tsq-plugin-framework.jar".

 ### Installation